 So What’s the Best Color Temperature for Your Bathroom?

-When people walk into your home, they probably won’t comment on your selection of Kelvin color temperature.
-But they will notice how the lighting in the room makes them feel and how it functions for a given task.
-Your friends may start to compliment how nice your bathroom is!
-These small details will transform your living space from basic to sophisticated and customized.
+When people walk into your home, they will probably notice how the lighting in the room makes them feel and how it functions for a given task.